Filters

 • Lubricate grease points.

-• Check the power trim and tilt fluid and refill if needed.
+• Check the power trim and tilt fluid — replace fluid levels if necessary.

 • Tighten all accessible bolts and fasteners.